 Using Clay Internally

-We recommend mixing our Drinking Powder 1 part clay to 8 parts water in a glass or food-grade plastic bottle.
+We recommend mixing our Detox Powder 1 part clay to 8 parts water in a glass or food-grade plastic bottle.
 Using a kitchen funnel (or make one with a piece of paper), add dry clay to the bottle.
 Add water to the bottle and shake well.
 Drink 1 ounce of the clay water daily for the first few days to a week.
 Provided there is no constipation, drink two ounces of clay water daily beginning in week 2.
 After a few more days, another ounce of clay water may be consumed daily.
 Clay is meant to be taken in relatively small amounts.
 The thinking “If a little is good, a lot is great!” does not apply to taking clay.
 People that find it difficult to drink the shaken up clay water may want to try drinking the water after the clay has settled to the bottom of the jar and not shake the container prior to drinking.

 Clay water can be left on the counter.
 Some people find clay water tastes better when cold.
 It does not however have to be refrigerated.
 Clay does not go bad.
 It is millions of years old.
 Either way, after sitting, the clay will settle to the bottom of the container.
 Simply shake the bottle prior to pouring it.
 Do not store hydrated clay in metal containers.
 Prolonged exposure to metal can result in clay pulling unwanted metallic elements from the container and into the clay.